sailfish009/openstructure/modules/mol/mm/doc/simulation.rst

   .. method:: Load(filename)

     Loads a dumped simulation from disk.
-You have to make sure, that the provided settings are consistent with those from the saved simualtion.
+You have to make sure, that the provided settings are consistent with those from the saved simulation.
 Undefined behaviour must be expected otherwise.

     :param filename: Filename